textileio/papers/draft.md

 access control* [@sandhuRolebasedAccessControl1996] pattern, wherein individuals or groups are assigned roles which carry specific permissions.
 Roles can be added and removed as needed.
-Textile ACLs can make use of five distinct roles[^24]: *No-access, Follow, Read, Write, and Delete*.
+Textile ACLs can make use of five distinct roles[^24]: *No-access, Replicate, Read, Write, and Delete*.

 No-access
 : No access is permitted.
 This is the default role.

-Follow
+Replicate
-: Access to Log Follow Keys is permitted.
+: Access to Log Replica Keys is permitted.
 Members of this role are able to verify Events and follow linkages.
-The Follow role is used to designate a "Replica" peer for offline replication and/or backup.
+The Replicate role is used to designate a "Replica" peer for offline replication and/or backup.

 Read
-: Access to Log Read Keys is permitted in addition to Follow Keys.
+: Access to Log Read Keys is permitted in addition to Replica Keys.
 Members of this role are able to read Log Event payloads.

 Write
-: Members of this role are able to author new Events, which also implies access to Log Follow and Read Keys.
+: Members of this role are able to author new Events, which also implies access to Log Replica and Read Keys.
 At the Thread-level, this means authoring a Log.
 At the document-level, the Write role means that Events in this Log are able to target a particular document.

 Delete
-: Members of this role are able to delete Events, which implies access to Log Follow Keys.
+: Members of this role are able to delete Events, which implies access to Log Replica Keys.
 In practice, this means marking an older Event as "deleted".

 A typical Thread-level ACL (see [@lst:AclJson]) can be persisted to a